vinolago/vinolago.github.io/_pages/projects.md

 ## Projects
 Here are some of the projects I've worked on:

-### 🔐 Project 1: Build a Home SOC Lab & Detect a Simulated Attack
+### 🔐 Project 1: SOC Lab for Detecting a Simulated Attack

 Summary: